How to Add Watermark to PDF on Mac

 Step 2.
 Add Watermarks to PDF in Batches on Mac

 Click the "Add Watermark" button.
-To add watermark in batch, drag and drop your PDF files into the program window, or click "+ Add" button to add all your PDF files into the program.
+To add watermarks in batch, drag and drop your PDF files into the program window, or click the "+ Add" button to add all your PDF files into the program.

-Click the "+" button on the top-right corner to create a watermark.
-You can use text, images or PDFs as the watermark.
-You can also change the font size, color and angle of the watermark.
+Click the "+" icon on the top-right corner to create a watermark.
+You can use text, images, or PDFs as the watermark.
+You can also change the font size, color, and angle of the watermark.
 Before saving it, rotate the watermark image positioning to whichever angle you'd like.
 You can also adjust its opacity.

 Best Tool to Add Watermark to PDF on Mac

 There are various tools that you can use to add watermarks to PDF on Mac, but the best option is PDFelement for Mac.
-PDFelement's watermark tool not only allows you to add watermark to single PDF file, but also add watermarks to batches of PDF documents as well.
-PDFelement for Mac is an easy-to-use software that is compatible with Mac operating systems which are macOS Mojave, High Sierra, Sierra, El Capitan, Yosemite, Mountain Lion and Lion.
+PDFelement's watermark tool not only allows you to add watermark to the single PDF file but also add watermarks to batches of PDF documents as well.
+PDFelement for Mac is an easy-to-use software that is compatible with Mac operating systems which are macOS Big Sur, macOS Catalina, Mojave, High Sierra, Sierra, El Capitan, and Yosemite.

 Features of PDFelement for Mac:

-- It is PDF form filler and creator.
+- It is a PDF form filler and creator.

-- It is PDF printer that prints files that are compatible with PDF tools.
+- It is a PDF printer that prints files that are compatible with PDF tools.